The Best Tulum Cenotes

 If visiting cenotes is one of the most fun things to do in Yucatan, you have to start with this one!

 The entrance to this particular cenote is part of the fun.
 To get down to the glimmering blue waters of Cenote Tankach Ha, you have to descend into the cave system itself with a spiral staircase going into the water.
-Part of a collection of three cenotes in the nearby jungle, it’s situated near to Coba.
+Part of a collection of three cenotes in the nearby jungle, it’s situated near Coba.

 Tankach Ha is made up of one large, circular pool set inside a cave.
-Thankfully, there’s a lifeguard on duty here which makes you feel safe when swimming – you can even rent life jackets at the entrance.
+Thankfully, there’s a lifeguard on duty here, which makes you feel safe when swimming – you can even rent life jackets at the entrance.

 Cenote Multum Ha

-Cenote Multum Ha is also part of the same three collection of cenotes that includes Choo Ha and Tankach Ha.
 Multum Ha is the least visited of the three, but it’s still very charming.
 Here, you’ll find a large cave which is accessible by a spiral staircase that leads into water itself, so you can wade into the cenote without having to enter it awkwardly.

-Here, there are vines hanging down from above giving the place an extra Indiana Jones sort of atmosphere.
+Here, there are vines hanging down from above, giving the place an extra Indiana Jones sort of atmosphere.
 Even though it’s in a cave, it’s illuminated from above with light from the small hole in the roof of the cavern allowing the water to look its gleaming blue best.

 Best cenotes in Mexico